Termination Fees in Public and Private Acquisitions: Drafting Forward and Reverse Breakup Fees

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide M&A counsel with guidance on the negotiation and drafting of forward and reverse breakup fee provisions in acquisition agreements.
+This CLE course will provide M&A counsel with guidance on the negotiation and drafting of forward and reverse breakup fee provisions in acquisition agreements.
 The panel discussion will include the purpose of termination fees for both the acquirer and the target, how they can impact other aspects of the deal, and recent decisions on enforceability of breakup fees.

 - Motivations behind breakup fees for target and acquiring entity